DMSaunders/event-fraud-case-study-public/overview.md

 ### The "product" of fraud
-Something that you will (need to) think about throughout this sprint is how the product of your client fits into the given technical process.
+Something that you will need to think about throughout this case study is how the product of your client fits into the given technical process.
 A few points to note about the case of fraud:

 * Failures are not created equal
     * False positives decrease customer/user trust
     * False negatives cost money
-        * Not all false negative cost the same amount of $$$
+        * Not all false negative cost the same amount of money
 * Accessibility
     * Other (non-technical) people may need to interact with the model/machinery
     * Manual review

 The fraud problem is actually semi-supervised in a way.
 You do not use the model to declare a ground truth about fraud or not fraud, but simply to flag which transactions need further manual review.
-We will essentially be building a triage model of what the most pressing (and costly) transaction we have seen.
+You will be building a triage model of what are the most pressing (and costly) transactions you have seen.

 ## Day 1: Morning

 ### Step 1: EDA
-Before we start building the model, let's start with some EDA.
+Before you start building the model, start with some EDA.

 #### [Deliverable]: Look at the data
-Let's start by looking at the data.
+Start by looking at the data.

-1. Load the data in with pandas.
+1. Load the data with pandas.
 Add a 'Fraud' column that contains True or False values depending on if the event is fraud.
-This is determined based on the `acct_type` field.
+If `acct_type` field contains the word `fraud`, label that point Fraud.

 2. Check how many fraud and not fraud events you have.